Continuous cuff regulation

 Ready when you are

-The TrachFlush device is easy to set up and requires minimum handling, only a push on a button to active the secretion removal procedure.
+The TrachFlush device is easy to set up and requires minimum handling, only a push on a button to active the Flush Control.
 Mount it directly to the ventilator or the patient bed for easy access.

 The device and accessories has several years of a life span, minimum handling and only takes 5min to learn or teach new staff how to use.